 UT Tyler Department of Mathematics

-All student-access computers in the Department of Mathematics are administered via the Patriots domain, the regular login credentials used by students campus wide for labs, Blackboard, and myUTTyler.
-These computers are configured with all normal campus software (Microsoft Office, etc.) as well as software specifically useful for teaching and learning mathematics: Mathematica, Matlab, R, Geometer's Sketchpad, and other programs.
+All student-access computers in the Department of Mathematics are administered via the Patriots domain, the regular login credentials used by students campuswide for labs, Canvas, and myUTTyler.
+These computers are configured with all normal campus software (such as Microsoft Office) as well as software specifically useful for teaching and learning mathematics, namely Mathematica, Matlab, R, Geometer's Sketchpad, and other programs.

 RBN 4021 – The Mathematics Learning Center (MLC)

-This room is equipped with 40 Dell Optiplex 745 computers with 17" LCD monitors.
-This is our open access computer lab for math students, with tutors on duty to assist students who are enrolled in early-career courses.
+This room is equipped with 40 workstations with 17" LCD monitors.
+This room serves as our open access computer lab for math students, with tutors on duty to assist students who are enrolled in early-career courses.

-This room is equipped with 32 Dell Optiplex 745 computers with 17" LCD monitors.
+This room is equipped with 16 workstations with 17" LCD monitors.
 While this is the smaller of our two computer classrooms, every seat in the room is at a computer.

-This room is equipped with 20 Dell Optiplex 745 computers with 17" LCD monitors.
-This larger of our two classrooms has fewer computers to allow students more ease in seeing the front of the classroom.
+This room is equipped with 20 workstations with 17" LCD monitors.
+This is the largest of our two classrooms and has fewer computers to allow students more ease in seeing the front of the class.
 Nearly every seat in the classroom is either at or adjacent to a computer.
-Having the open visibility coupled with the access to computers makes this classroom ideal for teaching any computationally-intensive course, particularly:
+The open visibility coupled with computer access make this classroom ideal for teaching any computationally-intensive course, such as the following: